fulup-bzh/OidConnect/README.md

 INSTALLATION:

-Manual Installation:

-  Manual installation from git remains simple and avoids usage of 'composer update'.
+Manual Installation: from git remains simple and avoids usage of 'composer update'.

-Package Installation

-  Add "breizhme/oid-connect" : "dev-master" to composer.json
+Package Installation: Add "breizhme/oid-connect" : "dev-master" to composer.json

 Request Client ID/Secret from the IDPs you want to log from.